kyeoh/tales-core/README.md

 With Tales you can do web monitoring, research, aggregators, etc.

-Tales currently only runs on Ubuntu 10.04 Lucid -- Tales is calling shell scripts inside the app, this needs to be replaced by a "apache licensed version of sigar".

 ### Block tolerant

 Tales is design to scrape the web continuously, even when the domain being scraped blocks the scraper server ip; it goes around this problem by fail-overing to a new node (server).